Oh Min-ae: Biography

 On March 27, 2017, the founding ceremony of the Performing Arts Workers' Union took place at the multipurpose hall of the Good Performance Information Center in Marronnier Park, Daehak-ro, Seoul.
 Oh was elected as co-vice chairman alongside Cho Jae-hyun, while Lee Jong-seung was appointed as the first chairman.

 In 2018, the MeToo movement shed light on numerous sexual violence cases within the theater community.
 During this period, Oh played a key role in receiving reports of these incidents and helped organize a rally demanding accountability within the community.
 These efforts led to personal challenges and legal troubles, including defamation lawsuits, which she handled without legal representation.
 Ultimately, these experiences caused her to step away from the theater scene.

 Acting in films had mostly been a side job, but in 2019, with her family facing financial difficulties, her in-laws offered to help her find another job.
 However, she felt she could not step back from acting.
 Determined, she declared, "Mother, please give me just three years to pursue this seriously.
 If I can't establish myself, I'll go roll kimbap at a shop."
 Around this time, she got the script for To Each Your Sarah.
 Her acting in this short film won her a special jury award at the 18th Mise-en-scène Short Film Festival, which led to many more roles in short films and a busy period where she made seven short films in just six months.
 This experience helped her move past earlier struggles and fully commit to her film career.

 Oh stars as In-sook in Beyond You, the third feature-length film by Park Hong-min.
-In-sook, who suffers from Alzheimer's, struggles to hold on to her fading memories and fails to recognize her daughter, Ji-yeon.
+In-sook, who has Alzheimer's, struggles to hold on to her fading memories and fails to recognize her daughter, Ji-yeon.
 As In-sook clings to her past, Ji-yeon navigates the memories of others, while Kyung-ho is drawn into reflections of the past.
 The film has been screened at various festivals, including the 25th Busan International Film Festival (2020), The 46th Seoul Independent Film Festival (2020), The 16th Osaka Asian Film Festival (2021).The 9th Muju Mountain Film Festival (2021).